wasabikev/AI-UI/static/markdown/Current Product Specification v3.md

 ### Purpose of the Document

+- This document serves as a comprehensive guide to the design, functionality, and architecture of the conversational web application.
+It is intended for use by developers, project managers, and stakeholders involved in the development and maintenance of the application.
 - The document aims to provide a clear understanding of the application's components, functionalities, and workflows, facilitating efficient development, pair-programming, and collaboration.

 ### Scope of the Application

 - The application is a conversational web interface that allows users to interact with various AI models for different purposes, ranging from general conversation to specialized assistance in programming and systems design.
-- Key features include persistent chat history, real-time AI responses, conversation management, support for multiple AI models, temperature control, and an interactive user interface.
+- Key features include persistent chat history, real-time AI responses, conversation management, support for multiple AI models, and an interactive user interface.

+### Document Versioning and Changelog

+- **Versioning**: This document follows a structured versioning system to track changes and updates.
+Each major revision is documented with version numbers and dates.
+- **Changelog**:
+  - _Version 1.0_ [Date]: Initial release of the product specification document.
+  - _Version 1.1_ [Date]: Updates to the Backend Details section reflecting new API routes and logic.
+  - _Version 1.2_ [Date]: Enhancements in the Frontend Details section with additional UI components.
+  - _Version 1.3_ [Date]: Revision of the AI Model Integration section to include new models and functionalities.
+  - _Version 2.0_ [Date]: Comprehensive update covering all sections post-application redesign and feature expansion.
+- **Maintenance**: The document is maintained by the project's documentation team, with inputs from the development team and feedback from users and stakeholders.

 ### Target Audience

-- The document is tailored for use as a reference document for an LLM to assist with pair-programming.
+- The document is tailored for technical audiences, including software developers, QA engineers, system architects, and technical project managers.
+It is also accessible to non-technical stakeholders for an overview of the application's capabilities and structure.

+### Using This Document

+- Readers are encouraged to refer to specific sections relevant to their needs.
+Developers and technical personnel may focus on sections detailing backend, frontend, and database specifics, while project managers and stakeholders may find the overview sections more pertinent.

+---

 ## 2. Key Components Overview